jsfaint/gen_tags.vim/README.md

   ```

 Thanks for reading :)<br/>
-If you have any question or suggestion, please mail me <jsfaint@gmail.com>
+If you like this plugin, please star it on github!

+And one more thing, bug reports and pull-requests are greatly appreciated :)